Shaykovka air base: Russian invasion of Ukraine

-On 27 June 2022, the Russian Armed Forces fired two Kh-22 anti-ship missiles into central Kremenchuk, Poltava Oblast of Ukraine, hitting the Amstor shopping mall and the Kredmash road machinery plant.
-A fire broke out and the attack killed at least 20 people and injured at least 56.The anti-ship missiles were launched from Russian Tu-22M3 strategic bombers that took off from the Shaykovka air base.
+On 27 June 2022 Tu-22M3 bombers out of Shaykovka air base fired two Kh-22 anti-ship missiles into central Kremenchuk, Poltava Oblast, Ukraine in what became known as the Kremenchuk shopping mall attack that killed at least 20 people and injured at least 56.

 On 7 October 2022 there were reports of a kamikaze drone attack on the air base, destroying two Tu-22M3 bombers.
-New satellite imagery was obtained that shows no damage to most of Shaykovka Air Base in Russia.